AWS Security15 min read

 TaskCommand

-Installbrew install --cask ollama
+Installbrew install --cask ollama-app

 Start serverollama serve